Rapid Urban Railway (Warsaw): S40 line

 Line started running on 13 March 2023.
 One train per hour on working days connects the city of Piaseczno with central Warsaw.
 Trains departure by turns with S4 line.

 Former lines

 Line S9 (Warszawa Zachodnia – Legionowo)

 The line was established in March 2010, running between Warszawa Gdańska and Legionowo with some trains reaching Wieliszew.
-It was initially operated by Koleje Mazowieckie and, from 5 September 2011, gradually taken over by SKM.
+It was initially operated by Masovian Railways and, from 5 September 2011, gradually taken over by SKM.
 Since December 2011 the line is fully operated by SKM.
 From 1 September 2012, the line extended from Warszawa Gdańska to Platform 8 of Warszawa Zachodnia, now called Warszawa Wola.

 As of 2022, S9 services remain suspended until further notice.